Home / Blog Center / Tips en handleidingen /

 As cloud storage services proliferate and Network Attached Storage remains popular, many wonder which is better: hosting data at home on a NAS or trusting a cloud provider?
 Here, we’ll explore the key differences between NAS and cloud storage in terms of privacy, security, cost, and accessibility to help you make an informed decision.

-What is NAS?
-Understanding the Basics
+Understanding the Basics NAS storage

 Basic Definition

-Network Attached Storage is a dedicated device that provides multiple users with access to data over a network.
+NAS Storage is a dedicated device that provides multiple users with access to data over a network.
 Unlike conventional hard disk drives, NAS connects to your local network, allowing various devices - computers, smartphones, or smart TVs - to access the stored data simultaneously.
 Consider it a personal server, sitting in your home or office providing centralized data storage.

 NAS systems include their own operating system, which provide functionality from simple file sharing and complex backups to multimedia streaming.
 For content creators, small businesses, and many more, NAS can be a powerful tool.